 I’m a creator, a master collaborator able to unify concepts and operationalize teams so they work together seamlessly.
 Over the course of my career, I’ve been fortunate to be a part of some great projects with lasting impact.
 I love bringing big ideas to life while maintaining focus, strategic orientation, and the ability to lead and inspire others.

 Do you have a quote that has been a source of inspiration for you, reflects your work style, or has been a leading principle in your life?
 Then it’s a good idea to share it on your resume.

 A simple quote can speak volumes about you as a person and your attitude to work and life itself.
 If you use a quote from someone well-known in your industry, it signals that you’re aware of the experts, you’re most likely following them and learning from them.
 It’s a great section to add to your resume, especially if you decide to try a one-page resume out.

 “Favorite books” is a section we’re not used to seeing on a resume.
 But I believe it’s a great way to show that you’re passionate.
 For example, if you’re applying for a marketing job, share books that are related to market research or a marketing strategy (and make sure you read them!)
-You can do this for any industry out there.
+You can do this in any industry out there.

 Additionally, this section can help you show that you’re a cultural fit.
-Before applying to your dream job you surely did extensive research on the staff members of the company.
+Before applying for your dream job you surely did extensive research on the staff members of the company.
 Did any of them share they like reading a certain type of book?
 If it appears you both like the same ones, it’s a great opportunity to make yourself more relatable.

 The last benefit of this section is that it can be more visually appealing.
 If a recruiter scrolls down the list of resumes and stumbles upon something colorful or just different, there’s a higher chance they’ll read further.